Christine M. Drea

 Starling, AP, Charpentier, MJE, Fitzpatrick, C, Scordato, ES, and Drea, CM.
 "Seasonality, sociality, and reproduction: Long-term stressors of ring-tailed lemurs (Lemur catta)."
 Horm Behav 57.1 (January 2010): 76-85.
 Full Text

 Boulet, M, Charpentier, MJE, and Drea, CM.
-"Decoding an olfactory mechanism of kin recognition and inbreeding avoidance in a primate.
-(Published online)" BMC Evol Biol 9 (December 3, 2009): 281-.
+"Decoding an olfactory mechanism of kin recognition and inbreeding avoidance in a primate."
+Bmc Evolutionary Biology 9 (December 3, 2009): 281-null.
 Full Text Open Access Copy

 Crawford, JC, Charpentier, MJE, Boulet, M, and Drea, CM.
 "Lemurs Discriminate the Scent of Conspecifics Based on Individual Heterozygosity and Pairwise Relatedness."
 INTEGRATIVE AND COMPARATIVE BIOLOGY 49 (February 2009): E41-E41.